veorq/misc/STUDENTS.md

 When a debater’s point is not impressive, he brings forth many arguments. —Talmud

-Planning is everything, the plan is nothing —Dwight D. Eisenhower, planning expert
+Planning is everything, the plan is nothing. —Dwight D. Eisenhower, expert planner